 After about nine years, we returned to Australia with our three sons and worked for Queensland Glass Manufacturing as a maintenance fitter for fifteen years.
 A job I did not find satisfying.
-After my marriage ended, I decided to resign from my trade and go to University where I gained a Bachelor of Social Science (Psych) and a Master of Counselling degrees.
-I was then working as a counsellor until a couple of years ago when I retired at age 75.”
+After my marriage ended, I decided to resign from my trade and go to University where I gained a Bachelor of Social Science (Psych) and a Master of Counselling degree.

 I have become more and more disillusioned about politics as I have got older and it seemed to me that it did not matter who was elected to power, nothing much changed.
 I concluded that the system was not working for the people of Australia and since about the 1970s and that the neoliberal approach to economics was a total failure.